youtube/cobalt/cobalt/site/docs/reference/starboard/modules/16/system.md

 *   `kSbSystemPathTempDirectory`

     Path to a directory where temporary files can be written.
-*   `kSbSystemPathTestOutputDirectory`

-    Path to a directory where test results can be written.
 *   `kSbSystemPathExecutableFile`

     Full path to the executable file.